Grid project Airolo – Lavorgo

 Project

-A project in conjunction with the cantons, AET and SBB
+The fruit of cooperation with the canton, AET and SBB

 In November 2013, the Canton of Ticino, Swissgrid, AET and Swiss Federal Railways (SBB) jointly decided to carry out a «General study on the high-voltage grids of Ticino» in coordination with the Swiss Federal Office of Energy (SFOE).
 The aim of this study was to look for variants that would be better suited to the specific characteristics of the area and could be considered part of an overall vision for Upper Ticino rather than simply the Leventina district.
 In an initial phase, the study examined the zone designated as the «Upper Ticino – Western Part» section, which includes Vallemaggia and Locarnese up to Magadino, Val Bedretto and Upper Leventina up to Lavorgo.

 From the 70 possible solutions identified in the study for reorganising the transmission lines, the SFOE and the project support group unanimously chose the «Leventina + 14» variant.
-Among other things, this solution will relieve valuable areas of more than 70 km of overhead lines, which will be dismantled.
+Among other things, this solution will relieve valuable areas of more than 70 km of overhead lines, which will be removed.
+The dismantling will take place in stages and will be completed once all the new lines planned in Leventina and Vallemaggia have been commissioned.

 New route and increase in voltage